 ERM Advanced Telematics is expanding its efforts to penetrate the global car-sharing market.
 The company’s devices are already installed in thousands of shared cars in India and Israel.

-ERM is supplying car sharing companies with telematics products from its StarLink products line, with optional add-on features and required adjustments such as wireless communications technologies like Bluetooth, WiFi and RF.
+ERM is supplying car-sharing companies with telematics products from its StarLink products line, with optional add-on features and required adjustments such as wireless communications technologies like Short-Range wireless communication, WiFi, and RF.
 Other complementary add-on products from ERM's rich production lines can be tailored to meet a whole range of needs of this fast-growing automotive sector.

-Another requirement of car sharing companies is to monitor how drivers actually use the vehicles.
-In this regard, ERM developed advanced driver behavior monitoring solution on the basis of sensors and CANBUS integration.
-This allows a highly accurate monitoring at all times of both the vehicle from technical aspects and the driver’s activity during his or her use of the car.
+Another requirement of car-sharing companies is to monitor how drivers actually use the vehicles.
+In this regard, ERM developed advanced driver behavior monitoring solutions on the basis of sensors and CANBUS integration.
+This allows highly accurate monitoring at all times of both the vehicle from technical aspects and the driver’s activity during his or her use of the car.
 In order to add value to the solution, ERM supplies various additional driver alerting solutions based on audio and visual alerts, to educate the driver during the trip.

-“Car sharing companies operate in a high-risk environment," says Eitan Kirshenboim, CMO at ERM Advanced Telematics.
-"Minimizing these risks while creating a comfortable experience for the subscribers are vital for these companies, and this is exactly what ERM offers”.
-He adds that “the kind of solutions ERM is offering give car sharing companies a wide spectrum of key functions, all in real time – from identifying the subscriber, through driving behavior analysis and vehicle diagnostics, up to personal feedback to each driver and grading each driver for future risk management."
+“Car-sharing companies operate in a high-risk environment," says Eitan Kirshenboim, CMO at ERM Advanced Telematics.
+"Minimizing these risks while creating a comfortable experience for the subscribers is vital for these companies, and this is exactly what ERM offers”.
+He adds that “the kind of solutions ERM is offering give car-sharing companies a wide spectrum of key functions, all in real-time – from identifying the subscriber, through driving behavior analysis and vehicle diagnostics, up to personal feedback to each driver and grading each driver for future risk management."